tekkaadan/Amplify/README.md

 Changelog:

-Amplify v2.22
+Amplify v2.23
-* Fixed a few alarm bugs for users where alarm went on and off
+* Fixed a few alarm bugs for users
 * Custom notification sound should not revert back to default
 * Some slight interface changes
 * Parsing error fixes for exchanges